Pre-eclampsia: Long term

 It seems that pre-eclampsia does not increase the risk of cancer.

 Lowered blood supply to the fetus in pre-eclampsia causes lowered nutrient supply, which could result in intrauterine growth restriction (IUGR) and low birth weight.
 The fetal origins hypothesis states that fetal undernutrition is linked with coronary heart disease later in adult life due to disproportionate growth.

 Because pre-eclampsia leads to a mismatch between the maternal energy supply and fetal energy demands, pre-eclampsia can lead to IUGR in the developing fetus.
 Infants with IUGR are prone to have poor neuronal development and in increased risk for adult disease according to the Barker hypothesis.
 Associated adult diseases of the fetus due to IUGR include, but are not limited to, coronary artery disease (CAD), type 2 diabetes mellitus (T2DM), cancer, osteoporosis, and various psychiatric illnesses.

-The risk of pre-eclampsia and development of placental dysfunction has also been shown to be recurrent cross-generationally on the maternal side and most likely on the paternal side.
-Fetuses born to mothers who were born small for gestational age (SGA) were 50% more likely to develop pre-eclampsia while fetuses born to both SGA parents were three-fold more likely to develop pre-eclampsia in future pregnancies.
+The risk of pre-eclampsia and the development of placental dysfunction has also been shown to be recurrent cross-generationally on the maternal side and most likely on the paternal side.
+Fetuses born to mothers who were born small for gestational age (SGA) were 50% more likely to develop pre-eclampsia, while fetuses born to both SGA parents were threefold more likely to develop pre-eclampsia in future pregnancies.

-History

-The word "eclampsia" is from the Greek term for lightning.
-The first known description of the condition was by Hippocrates in the 5th century BC.